 This next chart incorporates delivery costs, and large-scale solar loses much of its cost advantage.
 Delivery costs were taken from a recent study by Crossborder, comparing actual transmission costs for utility-scale solar projects in California and Arizona.
 This is a more accurate comparison, but is still lacking all the appropriate pieces, so we’ll call it the apples-to-oranges comparison.

 The final iteration of this chart incorporate a key element, the amount of power utility customers actually have to buy.
 On average, about half of electricity produced by a rooftop solar array is consumed by the home or business that hosts it.
 The other half is exported to neighbors.
 It’s only the second half that is “purchased” by the grid and other customers, which means an apples-to-apples comparison of purchasing costs must accurately only bill the grid’s other customers for half that power.
 The following chart illustrates, replacing the cost of producing energy for distributed solar (which isn’t reflected in the cost to buy exported power) with the estimated price for the grid to buy that power.
 It uses the U.S. average retail price for electricity of 12 cents per kilowatt-hour for residential customers and 10 cents per kilowatt-hour for commercial customers.
-Since the grid only buys half the power, it pays half the price for each kilowatt-hour produced.
+Since the grid operator gets a load reduction equivalent to the full amount of power produced, but only has to pay for half of it, we’ve adjusted the prices to reflect the average price per kilowatt-hour (kWh) exported from those systems (e.g. 12 cents * 100 kWh + 0 cents * 100 kWh -> 6 cents per kWh).

 There’s a final element often ignored by energy wonks or utility regulators but of much concern to communities: the economic impact.
 In the study by Crossborder, researchers noted that about one-quarter of residential solar project costs—for customer acquisition, installation labor, permitting and interconnection, and permit fees—are spent locally.
 Large commercial projects spend about 6% of their costs locally.
 The following chart illustrates the financial value of distributed solar projects to the community that hosts them: